 1. Primary keys: Never build intelligence into a primary key – a primary key is simply an artifact of the database and it should represent nothing more than a way to access a row in a database table (i.e., don't use SSN as a primary key).
 Just like a software developer doesn't care what GUID is assigned to an object in memory, neither should a database designer care about the contents of a primary key.
 Creating a primary key that's a simple integer is highly efficient since a computer can quickly find and compare numbers (in the case of integers) much faster than a string of nine characters (in the case of SSNs).

-2. Table Names: Database table names should be singular (Employee, Order, Transaction, Statistic etc); they should be named for what each row in the table represents, not the entire collection.
+2. Table Names: Database table names should be singular (Employee, Order, Transaction, Statistic, etc); they should be named for what each row in the table represents, not the entire collection.
 The reason is that, typically, there's a one-to-one mapping between a row in a database table and an object used in code.
 For example, in code, an instance variable referencing an Employee object should represent a single employee from the database while an an instance variable that's plural, such as Employees, should represent a collection of objects such as an array or dictionary.

 3. Lookup Tables: A lookup table is a simple static database table that's used to populate a list or collection.
 For example, a list of countries that your company ships to.
 Perhaps, your company only ships to the U.S. and Canada.
 Later, when you start shipping to more countries, how do you update the pop-up list of countries on your website or mobile app?
 With a lookup table, you simply add another row to the table with the new country that you ship to.
 Updating the database table is easier than changing your code, recompiling, and deploying.
 Typically, a look up table also has a column representing a sort order.
 This is done so the list can be displayed in a specific order with, say, the U.S. listed first, instead of Afghanistan, since most of your customers are located in America.

 4. Compound Primary Keys: A database table should have a single primary key for a typical one-to-many relationship to another table (join).
 Sometimes, you need a many-to-many relationship.
 For example, a Person table/object joined to an Address.
 A person might have multiple addresses (homes), and an address might belong to multiple people.
-In these cases, where a many-to-many relationship is needed then a simple middle table is set up which contains only two columns which are both primary keys.
+In these cases, where a many-to-many relationship is needed then a simple middle table is set up that contains only two columns which are both primary keys.
 One of the primary keys in the middle table is the primary key of the Person and the other is the primary key of the Address.
 Technically speaking, the two primary keys of the middle table are propagated foreign keys.
 One of the middle table's primary keys is a foreign key from the Person table and the other is a foreign key from the Address table.

 I'm not aware of a practical case where more than two primary keys are needed in a database table.
 In cases where I've seen three (or more) primary keys in a database table I realized that the database designer didn't have a good understanding of relational databases.
 What they typically needed was a single primary key and indices created for their other columns to optimize their lookup speeds.